ArcanaFramework/arcana/docs/source/data_model.rst

 -------

-Matching items across a dataset (e.g. all subject ages or all 'T1-weighted MRI images') are referred collectively as *columns*, loosely analogous to tabular formats such as those used by Excel and Pandas.
+Matching items across a dataset (e.g. all subject ages or all 'T1-weighted MRI images') are referred collectively as *columns*, loosely analogous to its use in tabular datasets, such as those used by Excel and Pandas.
 However, unlike in tabular formats, items in data columns in Arcana occur at different *frequencies*, e.g. 'age values occur per subject and T1-weighted images occur per session.
 When specifying a column, the datatype of the items in the column needs to be specified.